mquins/public_projects/307-TAManagementService.md

 By Pierce Pesant & Michael Quinsey

 Pre-set credentials to log in (if you don't want to make your own:
-USERNAME - "god" PASSWORD - "god"
+USERNAME - "god" PASSWORD - "god" \n
 USERNAME - "pierce" PASSWORD - "password"